saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 ### <a name="s3.6"></a>Recommendation 3.6: Reduce unnecessary blank lines and keep the code compact

-By reducing unnecessary blank lines, you can display more code one one screen and that makes the code more readable.
+By reducing unnecessary blank lines, you can display more code on one screen and that makes the code more readable.

-- Blank lines should separate content based on it's relevance: blank lines should be placed between groups of fields, constructors, methods, nested classes, init blocks, objects
+- Blank lines should separate content based on it's relevance: blank lines should be placed between groups of fields, constructors, methods, nested classes, init blocks, objects (see [rule 3.2](#r3.2))
 - Do not use more than one single line inside methods, type definitions, initialization expressions
 - Generally do not use more than two consecutive blank lines in a row
 - Do not put newlines in the beginning or at the end of code blocks with curly braces: